 No matter how good you are at taking care of your kid, you know that small kids run faster than you initially thought possible.
 Small kids have this amazing superpower of disappearing in seconds.
 They are small, they run fast, and they don’t listen to what you say to them.
 I let you imagine how fast they can disappear in a crowded country like Japan.

 Unless you have an angel as a kid (I don’t, that’s for sure!), I recommend using a stroller to avoid any problems.
 A stroller will prevent your kid from running around, maybe putting himself or herself in danger, and will avoid the use of the annoying superpower I told you before.

 I know that when my kid is in the stroller, I stress a lot less than when he stands by my side because he will hardly be able to get out of the stroller by himself.

 A Stroller Can be Used as a High Chair

 As you probably know, in Japan you shouldn’t walk and eat or drink at the same time.
-It is not a law, but it is a big no-no. Imagine that you bump into someone’s with your food full of sauce and you stain his or her clothes, this could be a big problem, particularly when the people are rushing to get on time.
+It is not a law, but it is a big no-no. Imagine that you bump into someone with your food full of sauce, and you stain his or her clothes, this could be a big problem, particularly when people are rushing to get on time.
 Now imagine kids with food on their hands.

-A stroller is, once again, your best friend because you can sit your kid and making him/her eat without problems.
+A stroller is, once again, your best friend because your kid can sit and eat without problems.

 A Stroller Can be Used as a Change Table